anodejs/anodejs/docs/APPREPO_SETUP.md

 Try to access your application.
 In our example the application can be reached via https://aaa.rrr.myservice.net (if you have the domain ```myservice.com``` configured for the farm).
 If you don't have associated domain, you can reach the application as https://myanodefarm.cloudapp.net/aaa.rrr

 NOTE: Notice that you didn't have to install ```express``` node module in your repository, though your application uses it successfully.
 This works since ANODE comes with many popular node modules it uses by itself (```async```, ```express```, ```connect``` and ```request```, to mention a few).
 You can examine the full list in ```node_modules``` directory of the system repository.

+NOTE: Nothing prevents from creating ANODE application in the application repository root.
+For example, if ```index.js``` file is placed in the application repository ```rrr``` root, it will define application that can be accessed as https://rrr.myservice.net or https://myanodefarm.cloudapp.net/rrr